inkandswitch/patchwork/core/elements/src/isolated-patchwork-view/SECURITY.md

 - **Enumeration:** A malicious tool learns every tool and datatype installed in the user's workspace, which reveals what kinds of documents they work with.
 - **`getFallbackTool(docUrl)` / `getSupportedTools(docUrl)`** — accepts an arbitrary `docUrl`, so a tool can probe whether a document exists and what type it is, even if it wasn't authorized to access that document.

+**Threat model assessment:** This is a low-severity information disclosure.
+The metadata contains names, IDs, and supported datatypes, but no document content or real automerge document IDs (those are opaque in `importUrl`).
+This is acceptable as long as exfiltration is successfully prevented — the tool can learn what's installed but cannot send that information anywhere.

-**Mitigation:** Scope registry queries to the tool's own context — e.g., only allow `getFallbackTool` for the document URL the tool was initialized with and documents it was explicitly granted.
+**Optional hardening:** Scope registry queries to the tool's own context — e.g., only allow `getFallbackTool` for documents the tool is authorized to access.

 ## 7. IndexedDB: not directly vulnerable, but reachable through repo